mas1485/GameScript-Blackjack/README.md

 The rules of blackjack vary, I am using the rules I know going to the casinos in my local areas, including London, so think of it as a European styled blackjack game.

-I have added images of the site, however I can only display in black/white.
-If you want to see the color of the site, look at it using the website link.
+I have added images of the site, however I can only display some in black/white.

 The main focus of the site is the blackjack game, the other pages are a simple design and there is not much else to discuss.